AntJanus/programmers-proverbs/README.md

 ***

-####Give a programmer the correct code and his work is done for a day.
-Teach a programmer to debug and he can do his work for a lifetime
+####Give a programmer the correct code and he can do his work for a day.
+Teach a programmer to debug and he can do his work for a lifetime - by Chirag Gude